CiscoDevNet/cisco-im-p-api-examples/README.md

     $ pip install flask

-## SET YOUR PARAMETERS
+### SET YOUR PARAMETERS

 1. Edit `serverparams.json` to point to your Cisco IM&P server and the administrator username and password credentials.

-The file also contains the endpoint URL and endpoint IP address (host).
+The file also contains the host IP for the endpoint URL.
+This is the URL for the web service that listens for presence notifications.

-This information is not needed for all scripts, but the endpoint script shares this file and needs to know the host.
-The default port for the web service is 5000, but you can change that within the script.
+The default port for the web service is 5000, so you'll need to make sure the PC or server running `endpoint.py` can accept TCP traffic over port 5000.
-If you change the port, make sure you change `serverparams.json` to reflect that change.

 ```
 {